pgiank28/decentralized_deep_learning/README.md

 # decentralized_deep_learning
-efficient decentralized deep learning by dynamic model averaging implemented in Apache Spark distributed engine
+efficient decentralized deep learning by dynamic model averaging implemented in Apache Spark distributed engine with the use of pyspark.